Trying to change the world for the better is a difficult task.

 In such a challenging environment, learning is essential.
 Knowing the right resources to turn to is an important part of being a resilient nonprofit professional.

-Author of the third most popular TED talk of all times, Simon Sinek is a British/American author, motivational speaker, and a marketing consultant.
+Author of the third most popular TED talk of all time, Simon Sinek is a British/American author, motivational speaker, and marketing consultant.
 His somewhat unconventional and innovative views on business and leadership have attracted international attention.

 In Start with Why, Sinek argues that organizations should put their “why” at the forefront of their communications and strategy.
-He believes that it’s not the “what” or the “how” that motivate and retain talent, drive sales, or attract outstanding board prospects.
+He believes that it’s not the “what” or the “how” that motivates and retains talent, drives sales, or attracts outstanding board prospects.

 If you have already seen his TED talk, the book can become a little repetitive.